jundalisay/superb/content/en/research/einstein/particle-problem/part-2.md

 The latter is made clear by the following considerations.
 If we had started from a Schwarzschild solution with negative m, we should not have been able to make the solution regular by introducing a new variable 14 instead of 7'; that is to say, no “bridge” is possible that corresponds to a particle of negative mass.

 If we consider once more the solution.
-(1) from the standpoint of the information we have acquired from the Schwarzschild solution, we see that there also the two congruent halves of the space for x1> 0 and x1<0 can be interpreted as
+(1) from the standpoint of the information we have acquired from the Schwarzschild solution, we see that there also the two congruent halves of the space for `x1> 0` and `x1<0` can be interpreted as

-two sheets each corresponding to the same physical space.
-In this sense the example represents a gravitational ﬁeld, independent of x2 and x3, which ends in a plane covered with mass and forming a boundary of the space.
+Two sheets each corresponding to the same physical space.
+In this sense the example represents a gravitational ﬁeld, independent of `x2` and `x3`, which ends in a plane covered with mass and forming a boundary of the space.

 In this example, as well as in the Schwarzschild case, a solution free from singularities at all ﬁnite points is made possible by the introduction of the modiﬁed gravitational Eqs.
 (3a).
-2 Because of the symmetry about the hypersurface g =0, the Sign of g does not change at this hypersurface.
+2 Because of the symmetry about the hypersurface `g = 0`, the Sign of g does not change at this hypersurface.

 The main value of the considerations we are presenting consists in that they point the way to a satisfactory treatment of gravitational mechanics.
 One of the imperfections of the original relativistic theory of gravitation was that as a ﬁeld theory it was not complete; it introduced the independent postulate that the law of motion of a particle is given by the equation of the geodesic.3